Posted at 16:05h

 “It is possible to attack the problem of insufficient social housing with incredible speed and at reasonable cost by considering the space above properties as development space.
 The possibility of a new permitted development right for airspace development in 2019 will add significantly to the delivery speed in which new homes could be produced.”

-Apex is working with councils and housing associations to deliver an immediate 250 affordable homes programme in London through use of airspace.
-It has set up its own affordable airspace development company, where costs of new homes could be up to a third less than that of traditional development.
+We are working with councils and housing associations with the potential to deliver an immediate 250 affordable homes programme in London through use of airspace.

 Retail also poses a huge opportunity that needs to be better exploited.
-Apex has already conducted discussions with the larger supermarket operators to investigate development opportunities above their existing estates.
+We have already conducted discussions with the larger supermarket operators to investigate development opportunities above their existing estates.

 Airspace development is the innovation that the housing industry needs to accelerate the creation of new, affordable homes.